Best-Battleship/Best-Battleship/documentation/final-report/final_report_document.md

 The topic of the group project is a [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) for any number of players.
 The players are arranged into a virtual ring where they always have do attack the next player in the ring.
 A token is used to specify the current player and is also used as the main mechanism for synchronization, consistency and consensus.
 The game uses the standard rules described in the Wikipedia article linked at the start of this paragraph.

-The game is built as a Python program that can be run on multiple nodes that then communicate via sockets.
-Node discovery is done by one of the nodes by broadcasting a INIT_GAME message, which is the replied to by nodes (JOIN_GAME) that want to join that particular game.
-After a certain amount of time, the initiating node starts the game (START_GAME) and sends the relevant data (token, tuples (id, ip, port)) to all the participating nodes.
+The game is built as a Python program that can be run on arbitrary number of nodes that then communicate with each other.
+Node discovery is done by one of the nodes by broadcasting a game initialization message, which is then replied to by nodes that want to join that particular game.
+After a set amount of time, the initiating node starts the game and sends the relevant data (tuples (id, ip, port)) to all the participating nodes.
 After that the nodes start playing the game by following the protocols described in the appendix.
-Token holder is always known and both the token and the move are validated by all nodes, which provides synchronization and consensus to the system.
+Token holder is always known and both the token and the move are validated by all nodes, which provides synchronization, consistency and consensus to the system.

 The idea of having a virtual ring and a token could be used to implement any turn-based game that can be played in such a ring.
+Battleship provides a fairly even playing ground, but something like chess could be implemented as well.

 ## Design Principles

 **PROMPT:** *"The design principles (architecture, process, communication) techniques."*

 The main design principle is that we wanted every node to be identical in terms of functionality, which lead us to a peer-to-peer architecture.
 Each node can initiate a game and each node can join a game.
-The initiating node serves a special purpose only when initiating the game, after which it is "demoted" to an identical state with all the participating nodes.
+The initiating node serves a special purpose only when initiating the game, after which it is in an identical state with all the participating nodes for the remainder of the operation.
 All mutations require consensus, which is provided all nodes acknowledging that the node triggering a mutation (i.e. playing a turn in the battleship game) holds a valid token and is trying to play a valid turn.
 Passing the token to the next node also requires acknowledgement from all participants.

-The nodes are arranged into a virtual ring, in which a token is rotated.
-The token holder is allowed to mutate the distributed state, which is in normal mode either playing a turn or letting others know what effect the previous player's turn had (HIT or MISS) so that the other nodes can record the event.
+The nodes are arranged into a virtual ring, in which the token is rotated.
 All moves are always done against the next player in the ring, which provides an equal playing ground, preventing e.g. some participants agreeing on destroying a specific opponent first.

-The nodes communicate via sockets.
+The nodes communicate via sockets using the UDP protocol.
 All communication is done with JSON messages, which contain the message (a string enum), possibly the token and relevant data for the message, such as the coordinates in case of a PLAY_TURN message.

-**ELABORATE:** The nodes can be thought of as finite state machines that move mostly between states IDLE and PLAY_TURN.
+The game is built to work in the local network of the initializing node.

+If a node stops answering, an election for dropping the node is triggered.
+If the node does not participate the election, they're dropped from the ring, while the other nodes can continue playing against each other.

 ### Messages